Assessment Information for MNELAP

 The Minnesota Statutes amendments include provisions for approval of employees of state or federal agencies with established agreements for mutual assistance or recognition with MDH.
 Therefore, state and federal employees should not use this application process.

-After review of the applications, the selection committee will report their recommendations to MNELAP.
-MNELAP will post a list of qualified assessors and assessment organizations on its webpage and send notifications to applicants.
-Approvals for assessors and assessment organizations may extend from the date of notification/posting through December 31, 2014.
+After review of the applications, the selection committee reports their recommendations to MNELAP.
+MNELAP posts a list of qualified assessors and assessment organizations on its webpage and send notifications to applicants.
+Approvals for assessors and assessment organizations may extend from the date of notification/posting.
 Please note that meeting the qualifications and requirements does not guarantee acceptance as an assessor.

 On January 22, 2013, the budget for the State of Minnesota was proposed by Governor Mark Dayton.
 The budget proposal includes a significant change for the Minnesota Department of Health’s Environmental Laboratory Accreditation Program.
 Specifically, the Governor proposed a reduction in accreditation fees to support third party assessments of environmental laboratories.
 Further, the proposal requires formation of a Selection Committee to set the operational procedures, application process, review of qualifications and recommendations to the Commissioner of Health for qualified assessors and assessing bodies.
 The statute requires the commissioner to publish the assessor application requirements and procedures on the accreditation program website.

 The Selection Committee includes seven (7) members designated as follows:

 - One member from a municipal laboratory accredited by the commissioner: Rick Ashling, City of Albert Lea Wastewater Treatment Plant